jamwalshah/surya_pg_dbda/module_3_DataCollectionAndDBMS/DataCollectionAndDBMS_Notes Surya/Day06- DataCollectionAndDBMS.md

 ### Sub-query in `SELECT` clause

-1. A subquery can be used to return a value in the result set for each row
+1. A sub-query can be used to return a value in the result set for each row
 2. Syntax:

     ```sql